iagsalazar1-cs/Cybersecurity-Incident-Response/01-One-of-Us/README.md

 11.  **VirusTotal Analysis:** Uploaded file176.exe to VirusTotal, which confirmed it as trojan.shikataganai malware.

-Figures and Screenshots
+### **Figures and Screenshots**
-Here are the figures and screenshots from the report.
-Remember to upload these images to a folder in your repository and update the file paths.
+This section contains visual evidence and key screenshots from the investigation process.
+The images provide a step-by-step walkthrough of the methodology and serve as a visual aid to the findings.

 Figure 1: Screenshot of the suspicious-files directory.
 ![Directory of suspicious files](path/to/your-image-1.png)